SAFE-Stack/docs/docs/recipes/ui/add-routing-with-separate-states.md

     ```
 ## 9. Rendering pages

 Add a function containerBox to the `Index` module.
-If the CurrentPage is of `TodoList`, render the todo list using `TodoList.view`; in order to dispatch a `TodoList.Msg`, it needs to be wrapped in a `TodoListMsg`
+If the CurrentPage is of `TodoList`, render the todo list using `TodoList.view`; in order to dispatch a `TodoList.Msg`, it needs to be wrapped in a `TodoListMsg`.

-For the `NotFound` page, return a "Page not found" message.
+For the `NotFound` page, return a "Page not found" box

 ```fsharp title="Index.fs"
 let containerBox model dispatch =